 In 2012, Le Korsa funded the refurbishment of the pediatric ward of the hospital.
 The modernized ward now has new, functional beds and improved lighting and plumbing, making it vastly safer and cleaner than it was previously.
 And the hand-painted murals illustrating African folk tales, also paid for by us at Dr. Badiane’s request, brings incalculable joy to the children who are hospitalized.

-In 2014, we partnered with Project C.U.R.E., a Denver-based non-profit organization that gives refurbished medical equipment from American hospitals to institutions in need of them in poorer countries, to deliver a shipping container to Fann that included over 260 items, ranging from splints and stethoscopes to the hospital’s first neurology tools sized specifically for the treatment of children.
+In 2014, we began partnering with Project C.U.R.E., a Denver-based non-profit organization that gives refurbished medical equipment from American hospitals to institutions in need of them in poorer countries, to deliver multiple shipping containers to Fann that included much-needed supplies ranging from splints and stethoscopes to the hospital’s first neurology tools sized specifically for the treatment of children.
+The hospital has since benefited from multiple shipments.

-As a part of an Ebola prevention effort, Le Korsa recently provided Fann hospital with gloves, disinfectant, protective suits, soap, and other related supplies.
+Also in 2014, as part of an Ebola prevention effort, Le Korsa provided Fann hospital with gloves, disinfectant, protective suits, soap, and other related supplies.